 6 Finding material

 9 Constructing an argument

 16 Drafting skills

-Ben Waters is a Senior Lecturer in Law at Canterbury Christ Church University, he is also a qualified Solicitor (non-practicing) and an accredited Mediator.
+Ben Waters is Principal Lecturer in Law at Canterbury Christ Church University; he is also a qualified Solicitor (non-practising) and an accredited Mediator.
 He has a particular interest in dispute resolution and specifically mediation, areas in which he has active teaching, scholarly and research interests.